Thomas B. Warren

 EARLY LIFE AND EDUCATION

-Thomas Bratton Warren was born August 1, 1920, at Carrizo Springs, Texas.
-He graduated high school as valedictorian of his class, graduated from Abilene Christian University with the B.S. degree (magna cum laude), from the University of Houston with the M.A. degree (in religion), and from Vanderbilt University with the M.A. and Ph.D. degrees (in philosophy).
+Thomas Bratton Warren was born August 1, 1920, in Carrizo Springs, Texas, from Christian parents.
+He was baptized at the age of twelve.
+He graduated high school as valedictorian of his class, graduated from Abilene Christian College (now University) in 1947, with the B.S. degree (magna cum laude), from the University of Houston with the M.A. degree (in religion), and from Vanderbilt University with the M.A. and Ph.D. degrees (in philosophy).
 He also studied at Trinity University, Oklahoma State University, Southwestern Baptist Theological Seminary, Texas Christian University and Harding Graduate School of Religion.
 The title of his doctoral dissertation is God and Evil: Does Judeo-Christian Theism Involve a Logical Contradiction?

 Warren was a prolific writer, having authored or edited more than fifty books.
 He was the founding editor of the monthly, then quarterly, journal Spiritual Sword, and served as its Editor 1958, 1969-89.
 His book, Have Atheists Proved There Is No God?
 (1972) is a definitive and logical answer to the atheist’s argument from the problem of evil.
 Two extremely significant volumes, The Warren-Flew Debate on the Existence of God (1976) and The Warren-Matson Debate on the Existence of God (1978), remain in print.
 The former is the complete account of Dr. Warren’s debate with renowned philosopher, Antony Flew, on the campus of North Texas State University on four consecutive nights before audiences of five to seven thousand.
 In his 2007 book, There Is A God, in which he reveals the philosophical arguments and scientific discoveries that turned him from a staunch atheist into a theist, Dr. Flew identifies his debate with Professor Warren as the best attended of all of his debates including discussions with such individuals as C. S. Lewis, Alvin Plantinga, William Lane Craig, and Richard Swinburne.
 Dr. Warren’s debate on the existence of God with Wallace I. Matson who was Professor of Philosophy, University of California at Berkeley was held at Tampa, Florida, in 1978.
 Warren’s closing words in this debate contain a stirring, passionate appeal that, coupled with his arguments set forth in the debate, evidence why it has been observed that few matched Thomas B. Warren in ability.
 As a thinker, debater, and scholar, he had few equals.
 And yet, all the while he remained a wonderfully kind, gentle, loving, and humble man.
 Roy Deaver, who served as moderator for Dr. Warren during his debate with Professor Matson, as well as assisting in the same capacity during Professor Warren’s 1980 debate on Christian Ethics versus Utilitarian Ethics with Dr. Joe E. Barnhart, called Thomas B. Warren “the greatest ‘thinking machine’ I have ever known.”